 Published on December 20th, 2012 | by Editorial Staff0

-How could we not return to Tacoma’s grand grits “tradition” after this Post Defiance story was featured in The News Tribune, November 2012?
+We had to return to Tacoma’s grand grits “tradition” after this Post Defiance story was featured in The News Tribune.
 Here for you once again, our alternative Gritty Tacoma history.

 Tacoma loves its traditions, its history, and those elements that define it as uniquely Tacoma – those “gritty” pieces that add up to make us the Grit City.
 But did you know there’s a little more grits in that Tacoma grit, especially when we look back at Tacoma’s festive traditions?
 And by grits, I do in fact mean the food.